 There are many patterns and die trials from Great Britain, some even during the Victorian era, that were struck as off-metals, but these were die trials or test pieces on full size planchets.

-This unique Great Britain off-metal is in gem mint state condition with full mint luster and original toning.
+This Great Britain off-metal is in gem mint state condition with full mint luster and original toning.

 It is one of the most dramatic mint errors ever to surface out of Great Britain, a country with extremely strict quality control at the mints.
-This unique off-metal deserves to be included in the finest collection of mint errors or English coinage.
+This off-metal deserves to be included in the finest collection of mint errors or English coinage.